ozetadev/skedaddle/README.md

 A few points:
+  - The app is particularly verbose while in debug setting.
+I am constantly adding more to this as I have time, so I left it as it is.
+Can easily be disabled.
+Mostly use the logs to watch as autocomplete does its job.
   - I apologize for the lack of unit testing, and quality error handling.
 Normally this would obviously be done, but with the time allotted I wanted to hit all the required points well.
   - I am a 5+ year Objective-C veteran.
 I am intimately familiar with Cocoa Touch and UIKit.
 This is legitimately my first     time using Swift for real.
 If I have one real talent, it is learning quickly.
   - I *REALLY* wanted to include a Passbook pass for your ticket, but the provisioning and signing is not viable given the     time period.